saketh1414/Saaki.ai-institute-QA/README.md

 3)install all the packages in requirements.txt
 4)run- python main.py (this will take a while for the first time to create the DB).
 5)run- streamlit run app.py

+go through images of streamlit interface in "screenshots" folder